San Simeon Zebras

 But in 1937, with Hearst having financial issues, he closed his private zoo, then the largest private zoo in the world.
-Many of the animals were sold off or donated to public zoos, but several of the animals in the large enclosures were simply released to roam wild on the grounds including the zebras.
+Many of the animals were sold off or donated to public zoos, but several of the animals in the large enclosures were simply released to roam wild on the grounds, including the zebras.

 And thus the San Simeon herd of zebras was formed.
 The herd is completely wild; no one takes care of it, feeds it, or maintains it.
 It still mostly roams Hearst property, mingling with the cows that are raised there.
-Hearsts ranch consists of 83,000 acres so there's plenty of room for the herd, which is steadily growing, numbering about 126 at last count in 2019.
+Hearsts ranch consists of 83,000 acres, so there's plenty of room for the herd, which is steadily growing, numbering about 126 at last count in 2019.
 The herd mostly stays in the territory south of the Hearst Castle Visitor center, roaming down almost to San Simeon creek, east along Highway 1.
-You can often see them, just soft of San Simeon, but you have to look closely, as they often blend in with the grass.
+You can often see them, just south of San Simeon, but you have to look closely, as they often blend in with the grass.

 Most of the zebras only have to worry about dying of natural causes, although occasionally some wander onto neighboring properties and end up shot by the property owners there.
 Those that do die of natural causes often end up swept away by storms, out into the nearby ocean.
 This causes the occasional dead zebra to wash ashore along the beach line there in San Simeon.

-So when you drive up Highway 1, and have just passed by Cambria, start looking to your right, up in the hills, you might be able to make believe you are on an African safari!
+So when you drive up Highway 1, and have just passed by Cambria, start looking to your right, up in the hills.
+You might be able to make believe you are on an African safari!
 And if that is not enough, shortly after San Simeon, you can visit the elephant seals at the Piedras Blancas Rookery.
 Located on the beach, at peak times, there can be up to 17,000 elephant seals.
 October through May is the best viewing time.
-There is a visitor center and gift shop located back in San Simeon, and it also does sell zebra souveniers, as well.
+There is a visitor center and gift shop located back in San Simeon, and it does sell zebra souveniers, as well.

-Last Edited: 2019-09-21
+Last Edited: 2020-10-02